SvenRosvall/AutoLdrSpotDetector/docs/GroupMovingAverageDesign.md

 LDR is changed to a new state.

 The default state decider algorithm is the TimedStateDecider.

+When the state decider decides that the state has changed, the average of movingDiffAverage for all the LDRs is checked against a threshold (100) to determine if the state change is due to a change in the ambient light.

 ## GroupMovingAverageDetectors Class
 In addition to fields defined in [AutoLdrSpotDetectors class](Design.md#autoldrspotdetectors-class)